Review: BLOODY BALLET (2017)

-Adriana (Kendra Carelli, The Dark Within) should be happy, she’s just landed the lead in a new version of The Nutcracker.
+Adriana (Kendra Carelli, The Dark Within, Army of One) should be happy, she’s just landed the lead in a new version of The Nutcracker.
 Instead, she’s a mess, plagued by anxiety and visions of her parent’s unsolved murders.
 Even the experimental drug her psychiatrist (Debbie Rochon, Model Hunger, Slime City Massacre) puts her on doesn’t help much.
 Then members of the dance company start turning up dead.
 There’s also a subplot involving a reporter (David Schifter Eyeborgs), investigating an abandoned, and haunted asylum.
-The connection isn’t made until near the film’s end but you can probably guess it well before that.
+The connection isn’t made until near the film’s end, but you can probably guess it well before that.

 Playing spot the cameo might help, however, as sharp-eyed genre fans will notice several familiar faces.
-Caroline Williams (The Texas Chainsaw Massacre 2), Brett Wagner (The Crazies, Dances With Werewolves) and John Migliore (The Heretics, Exorcism Of The Dead) as TV horror host Baron Blood.
+Caroline Williams (The Texas Chainsaw Massacre 2, Hanukkah), Brett Wagner (The Crazies, Dances With Werewolves) and John Migliore (Konga TNT, Ouija Shark) as TV horror host Baron Blood.